chiminey/chiminey/docs/chimineyui.rst

 This is done during the :ref:`definition of the smart connector <constrtuct_smart_conn_ui>`.

-There are various `input field types <https://github.com/chiminey/chiminey/wiki/Types-of-Input-Form-Fields>`_ like computation platform, location and domain-specific variables.
+Within the Chiminey platform, there are various :ref:`input field types <chiminey_ui>`, organised in groups like compute resource varibales, location variables and domain-specific variables.
-Some of the fields are already included within the Chiminey platform.
-But others, especially the domain-specific ones, will be defined by the developer.
+The input fields, except the domain-specific ones, are provided via ``INPUT_FIELDS`` parameter in ``chiminey/settings_changeme.py``.
-The following table shows the list of input field types and their corresponding schema namespaces included within the Chiminey platform.
+The following table shows the list of input field types and their description.

-**NB**: The default value of ``SCHEMA_PREFIX`` is ``"http://rmit.edu.au/schemas"``

 +-----------------------------------------------------+------------------------------------------------+